Complete Guide

 4The Technical Debt Discovery: Fixing the Foundation

 Many websites in the financial and legal sectors suffer from years of technical debt: outdated CMS plugins, redundant JavaScript, and messy redirect chains.
 What I've observed is that mediocre agencies will often add more 'SEO plugins' on top of this mess, which only exacerbates the problem.

 A strong technical SEO partner starts with a Technical Debt Discovery.
 They should be able to identify which legacy systems are holding back your crawl efficiency.
 In practice, this might mean recommending the removal of unnecessary scripts or restructuring how your server handles requests.
-I once audited a site where the agency had implemented 'fixes' that were actually blocking Googlebot from 30 percent of the content.

-This is the hidden cost of inaction or, worse, incorrect action.
 Your agency should prioritize clean, efficient code over flashy features.
 They should be able to explain how their recommendations will reduce server load and improve the documented visibility of your most important pages.
+If their solution is always 'add a new tool,' they are likely not solving the root cause.

 Ask for a sample audit that identifies legacy code issues.